The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Some find it too woody

 The most famous Viktor & Rolf perfume, Flowerbomb, gets a warmer, seductive spin in Ruby Orchid.
 Where the original is a love letter to (you guessed it) florals, the latter is a sweeter take on the fragrance family, thanks to the addition of juicy peach and a creamy vanilla bean accord.
-Don't get me wrong—this fragrance certainly leans floral, but it has a warmth and sensuality that not only makes it a great choice for winter but would make an irresistible date-night scent.
+Don't get me wrong—this fragrance leans floral, but it has a warmth and sensuality that makes it a great choice for winter and an irresistible date-night scent.

 Fragrance Family: Floral